 When you forget to take a pill, you increase the chance of releasing an egg from your ovary.
 If you miss your period and forgot to take one or more pills, get a pregnancy test.
 If you have any questions about missing doses or if you have pregnancy concerns, call your doctor.

 Are there side effects associated with the pill?

 Yes, although the majority of the side effects are not serious.
 They include:

 - Sore or swollen breasts

 - Small amount of blood, or spotting, between periods

 - Lighter periods

-The following side effects, easily remembered by the word "ACHES," are less common but more serious.
-If you experience any of these, contact your doctor immediately.
+The following side effects are less common but more serious.
+If you have any of these, contact your doctor immediately.
 If you cannot reach your doctor, go to an emergency room or urgent care center for evaluation.
-These symptoms may indicate a serious disorder, such as liver disease, gallbladder disease, stroke, blood clots, high blood pressure, or heart disease.
+These symptoms may indicate a serious disorder, such as gallbladder disease, blood clots, or high blood pressure.
 They include:

 - Swelling and/or aching in the legs and thighs